-How can I use online training to benefit current employees?
+Everboarding: How to use online training to benefit your current employees

 Do you know where it is?

-You go to the last place you remember – but they’ve turned the last location you remember – the office supply room – into a temporary office for the summer interns.
-You know that you should know where they moved it – after all – everyone in the company should know the location of the first-aid kit, fire extinguishers, and emergency exits.
+You go to the last place you remember, but they’ve turned that location – the office supply room – into a temporary office for the summer interns.
+You know that you should know where they moved it – after all, everyone in the company should know the location of the first-aid kit, fire extinguishers, and emergency exits.
 At least they can’t change where the doors are!

 You ask the hero of the hour how they remembered where the first aid kit was moved to.
 They look at you with surprise and answer, “It was in last week’s online training refresher on new policies and procedures now that we’re back in the office, post-pandemic.
 Didn’t you do your everboarding?”